 There was a bag of salt/vinegar potato chips, candy, and two juice boxes.
 I don’t eat any of those items, and Tom snacked on both boxes throughout the evening.
 Dinner was mediocre, but what did we expect?
 I had two chicken legs and left the rice and veg.
 Tom had a steak (no steak knife), rice, and veg.
 He ate my rice along with his.

-Our 9:30 am breakfast order lost.
+Our 9:30 am breakfast order was lost.
 So we had to re-order again at 10:00 am.
 I ordered poached eggs, bacon, and sausage.
 Tom ordered fried eggs, plus cold cereal, muffins, toast, and hash browns.
 Hahaha!
 That’s my guy!

 We requested a late checkout and arranged with the shuttle driver to take us back to the airport at 3:45 pm, 1545 hrs.
 So our flight isn’t until 7:00 pm, 1900 hrs, allowing us three hours before departure as required.
 The first flight to Frankfurt is 10 hours 35 minutes, followed by a five-hour layover in Frankfurt.
 Then, we’re off to Chicago on another 9 hours 15-minute flight.